PreetiGudania/PreetiGudania/README.md

 # 💫 About Me:
 Hi there!
+I'm Preeti Gudania.
-I'm Preeti Gudania, a passionate data analyst with a knack for turning raw data into meaningful insights.
+A passionate data analyst with a knack for turning raw data into meaningful insights.

 ## 🌐 Socials: